How to develop accountability as a leader

 Here are 7 ways your leadership team can create accountability within the workforce:

-- Make an accountability commitment.
+6. Make an accountability commitment.
 Leaders need to make it known to others that accountability is something that is important to them and what they need, by deadlines, to work best.
-Leaders who ask for commitments from their people also need to be accountable to making the same commitment back in return.
+Leaders who ask for commitments from their people also need to be accountable for making the same commitment back in return.

 The most successful organizations with the best teams have individuals who hold themselves responsible to achieve results.